kodi-game/game.libretro.mame2014/README.md

 Late 2014/Early 2015 version of MAME (0.160-ish) for libretro.
 Compatible with MAME 0.160 sets.

-This add-on has been replaced by MAME2015.
+This add-on has been replaced by MAME 2015.

 ### License